 The memory consumption of the two real data sets for the experiment.
-The consumed memory corresponds to the memory needed to store the information for each active object (i.e., preceding and succeeding neighbors), the heap size used for the events prioritization, the outliers of all the queries and the micro-cluster information for KNN.
-As can be seen, the required amount of memory is only a small fraction of the total memory available in modern machines, even for the COD method.
+The consumed memory corresponds to the memory needed to store the information for each active object (i.e., preceding and succeeding neighbors), the heap size used for the events prioritization.